argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

     You can manage the number of records displayed by page.
 To do so, you can click on the `Page size` button at the bottom right of the preferences view.
 A dropdown will appear with the options `10`, `25`, `50` and `100`.

-## Understand patterns in your data
+## Explore, find and understand patterns in your data

 !!! info "Main use cases"
     * You have a large volume of data to annotate.